HelenevB/SEI-project03-Forage/readme.md

 **Styling / Layout**

-We were keen to adopt the masonry layout that Pinterest is infamous for, so I knew this would require some attention as whilst I love the design aspect of web development, I am still trying to wrap my head around CSS.
-To achieve the desired result, I had to do some additional research to help me understand the approach I needed to take.
+We were keen to adopt the masonry layout that Pinterest is infamous for, so I knew this would require some attention as whilst I love the design aspect of web development, I am still trying to wrap my head around CSS.To achieve the desired result, I had to do some additional research to help me understand the approach I needed to take.

 The simple but effective solution that I was able to get a grasp on is noted below:

 <img src="media/readMe/boardcss.png" width="100%">

  The “board-container” is equivalent to the whole board area.
 It’s split into six columns, holding each added image.
-I set the “board-section and the “board-images” to width 100%, so they take up the entire space of the column.
+I set the “board-section" and the “board-images” to width 100%, so they take up the entire space of the column.
 Padding is applied to all elements to allow for extra spacing.

 Whilst I was proud that I could accomplish this, I will need to continue practising to consolidate my understanding fully.

 In addition to the layout of the images on the board, for a cleaner finish, I needed to ensure that all the other elements would only display upon the user's request.
-I used jQuery to assign and attribute classes to ensure that the additional image element would only show “on click”.
-Likewise, I did not want the associate and un-associate image functionality to be permanently showing under every individual image, so I used the hover selector component to ensure the options would only show if the user were hovering over that image.
+I used jQuery to assign and attribute classes to ensure that the additional image element would only show “on click”.Likewise, I did not want the associate and un-associate image functionality to be permanently showing under every individual image, so I used the hover selector component to ensure the options would only show if the user were hovering over that image.

 Finally, I looked to keep the form styles consistent across the application, so I applied the same CSS classes my classmate had used on their forms to ensure they displayed the same.